Disclaimer: This content is for informational purposes only. Consult with a licensed cosmetologist for personalized hair care advice.

 Difference Between Dead Ends and Split Ends at a Glance

-No amount of deep conditioning treatments or hair oils can revive lifeless strands, so the only solution is to cut them off before they can do more damage.
+No amount of deep conditioning treatments or hair oils can fix dead ends, so the only solution is trimming them off.
+Instead of cutting your length, you can try hair dusting to remove individual damaged ends.

-Once you’ve trimmed your hair, you should change your hair care routine to fix any lingering damage and prevent the problem from happening in the future.
+Once you’ve trimmed your hair, you should change your hair care routine to prevent damaged ends from happening in the future.

 Avoid Chemical Processing

-When you straighten, perm, or color your hair, the chemical treatment lifts the protective outer cuticle to penetrate the living inner core.
-Once it infiltrates the center, it breaks down and changes the keratin proteins forming healthy hair.
+When you straighten, perm, or lighten your hair, the chemical treatment lifts the protective outer cuticle to penetrate the inner cortex.

 Skip Heat Styling